ably/ably-ruby/README.md

 end
 ```

-Also we will admit that the client library has been instanciated as follow:
+All examples assume a client has been created as follows:

 ```ruby
 client = Ably::Realtime.new(api_key: "xxxxx")